 We tried to reproduce the VLA spatial structure as well as the OVRO radio spectrum using a simple inhomogeneous gyrosynchrotron model.
 The observations provided important constraints to the model input parameters.
-The parameters which determine the location of the loop were chosen so that the shape of the model loop resembled the shape of the loop-like 5 GHz VLA source.
+The parameters that determine the location of the loop were chosen so that the shape of the model loop resembled the shape of the looplike 5 GHz VLA source.
 The distance between the 15 GHz VLA sources gave the footpoint separation of the model loop.
-The spectral index of the OVRO total power data provided the power law energy spectral index of the model nonthermal electrons.
+The spectral index of the OVRO total power data provided the power-law energy spectral index of the model nonthermal electrons.
 The other input parameters were free.
-The best fit to the spectral data as well as a qualitatively satisfactory agreement with the morphology of the VLA maps was achieved using the following values: the photospheric magnetic field strenth was 870 G. The heights above the solar surface of the two lines of force which formed the loop were 1.9×10^9 cm and 1.8×10^9 cm.
-The transverse dimension of the loop was 5.25×10^7 cm.
-The density of the energetic electrons was 7.9×10^7 cm-3 and their low and high energy cutoffs were 8 keV and 210 keV respectively.
+The best fit to the spectral data as well as a qualitatively satisfactory agreement with the morphology of the VLA maps was achieved using the following values: the photospheric magnetic field strength was 870 G. The heights above the solar surface of the two lines of force that formed the loop were $1.9 \times 10^9$ cm and $1.8 \times 10^9$ cm.
+The transverse dimension of the loop was $5.25 \times 10^7$ cm.
+The density of the energetic electrons was $7.9 \times 10^7$ cm-3 and their low- and high-energy cutoffs were 8 and 210 keV, respectively.
 The agreement between the computed and observed fluxes was very good at high frequencies.
-At low frequencies where the exact geometric shape of the loop is more important, the discrepancy between the computations and the observations was as high as a factor of 2.5 probably due to our simplified loop model.
+At low frequencies where the exact geometric shape of the loop is more important, the discrepancy between the computations and the observations was as high as a factor of 2.5 probably because of our simplified loop model.

 This model reproduced in a satisfactory way most of the features of the VLA observations.
-At 15 GHz, the model emission showed optically thin highly-polarized emission from the footpoints of the loop.
+At 15 GHz, the model emission showed optically thin highly polarized emission from the footpoints of the loop.
 At 5 GHz the model emission came from the entire loop.
 This picture has been observed repeatedly.
-For example Shevgaonkar & Kundu (1985) observed a burst with the VLA which showed two compact optically thin sources at 15 GHz located near the edges of a larger presumably optically thick source observed at 5 GHz.
-Single frequency VLA observations at 15 GHz (e.g. Marsh, & Hurford 1980) have shown compact sources located between the H α kernels of the flare.
-Generally, loop top emission is favored when the magnetic field from top to footpoints of the loop does not increase rapidly and the accelerated particles have a nearly isotropic pitch angle (Petrosian 1982).
+For example Shevgaonkar & Kundu (1985) observed a burst with the VLA that showed two compact optically thin sources at 15 GHz located near the edges of a larger presumably optically thick source observed at 5 GHz.
+Single-frequency VLA observations at 15 GHz (e.g., Marsh & Hurford 1980) have shown compact sources located between the Ha kernels of the flare.
+Generally, loop-top emission is favored when the magnetic field from top to footpoints of the loop does not increase rapidly and the accelerated particles have a nearly isotropic pitch angle (Petrosian 1982).
 The emission continues to originate from the loop top until a large number of trapped electrons is scattered into the loss cone by additional turbulence or Coulomb deflections (Holman, Kundu, & Papadopoulos 1982).